Menu

 Quick checks: A tree with \( n \) vertices has exactly \( n - 1 \) edges.
 A complete graph K\( n \) has \( n(n-1)/2 \) edges.
 There is always an even number of odd-degree vertices.

-Formula booklet: The adjacency matrix, Euler trail/circuit conditions, and Markov chain formula are given.
+Formula booklet: The adjacency-matrix walk result is given.
 The algorithms (Kruskal, Prim, nearest neighbour, Chinese postman) are NOT in the booklet — learn the steps.